 These scripts are just one way to approach these types of conversations.
 It’s good to practice responding to these types of questions out loud so that you feel comfortable and prepared for actual compensation conversations.
 If you shift your mindset, do your research, prepare your case, and practice your scripts, you will be able to handle any type of salary negotiation conversation with ease and confidence!

-If you want to learn more, Teal offers classes and tools to help you learn more about how to understand compensation and negotiate effectively.
+If you want to learn more, read our guide on how to negotiate salary over the phone.
+Teal also offers classes and tools to help you learn more about how to understand compensation and negotiate effectively.